-Manage Hamden’s tax dollars responsibly through spending restraint, implementing efficiencies and hard-nosed negotiations.
-As mayor, my administration will be fiscally responsible, accountable, transparent and responsive to taxpayers.
+Taxes: Manage Hamden’s tax dollars responsibility through spending restraint, implementing efficiencies and hard-nosed negotiations.
+As mayor, my administration will be fiscally conservative, accountable, transparent and responsive to taxpayers.

 Commitment To End Financial Shenanigans